 Pros and cons of touring in a sleeper bus

 For tour managers and drivers, however, a sleeper bus can make life easier as it’s harder for band members to disappear if the bus is your home and parked next to the venue.
 Everybody who tours a lot knows that a constant source of trouble is that band members forget their stuff at various sleeping places such as chargers, their favorite stage shirt, equipment parts, or even purses or passports.
 A sleeper bus minimizes the risk of that.

 In countries with crowded highways and lots of traffic, sleeper buses are convenient if you can start after the show and drive at night.
 For the driver, that means night shifts, but also driving in a much less stressful environment, especially for longer drives between two shows that can be a big advantage.

 Driving a sleeper bus is a challenge for any driver and sometimes also for the passengers.
 If the driver has to take a break and sleep for a few hours on a highway gas station while you are wide awake, you might get bored to death.
 However, while the driver is sleeping in his bunk, obviously everybody else should be quiet.
 In Europe, it’s nearly impossible to stop with a big bus in the city center so that you can do a little bit of sightseeing while the driver takes his/her well-deserved break.

 If you drive during the day, the drives can take longer in a coach than in a van due to special speed limits for busses.

 Touring in a sleeper bus shouldn’t take longer than a week with a single driver; if the tour is longer, the drivers should switch after a few days.

 If you tour in a sleeper bus, make sure that there is enough space for the equipment so that you don’t need to travel with a trailer.
 The efficiency of a trailer also depends of the touring area and the speed limit for busses with trailers.

-Let us know about your experiences with sleeper busses in the comments section.
+Let me know about your experiences with sleeper busses in the comments section.